distributed-text-services/workshops/_events/2021-hackathon.md

     - team information needed: team name, names of participants, hack description (200 words max.)
 - **8 October**: hackathon ends

-(a more detailed scheduled of the hackathon will be added soon)
+(a more detailed schedule of the hackathon will be added soon)